 German composers had played a huge part in defining classical music during the Eighteenth and Nineteenth Centuries.
 Beethoven, Mendelssohn, Schumann, Richard Wagner and Johannes Brahms all left their own individual mark on music and culture in general.
 In the Twentieth Century, the Austrian composer Schoenberg had also become very influential in Berlin, the city he worked in.

 The influence of these composers, and others in Germany was undeniable but their collective genius counted for nothing in Nazi Germany if they failed to impress Hitler.
-The Fűhrer had an almost fanatical devotion to the work of Robert Wagner, which to Hitler represented everything that was good about culture in Nazi Germany.
+The Fűhrer had an almost fanatical devotion to the work of Richard Wagner, which to Hitler represented everything that was good about culture in Nazi Germany.
 To Hitler, Wagner’s music personified Nazism.
 His attendance at the Bayreuth Festival was very well publicised by the Ministry for Public Enlightenment and Propaganda.
 In fact, Hitler ordered that the Bayreuth Festival should become a National Socialist annual event and performances continued up to 1944.
 The message Goebbels wanted to spread was a simple one – if the music of Richard Wagner was good enough for the Fűhrer, everyone else in Nazi Germany should follow his lead and listen to good German/Nazi music.
 Therefore there was enormous promotion of Wagner’s music by German radio stations and major concert venues frequently played his music.

 Other composers were not as favourably received and even listening to their music could have been deemed anti-Nazi and subversive with potentially dire consequences.
 Music by Mendelssohn and Meyerbeer was banned because they were Jewish.
 Schoenberg’s music was banned because it was too radical and in the mind of Hitler simply not classically German.
 The same was true for the compositions of Paul Hindemith.
 He was an internationally recognised composer but in Nazi Germany his music was seen as being too experimental and decadent.
 Hitler banned his music from being played in concert halls while Goebbels stated that Hindemith was an “atonal noisemaker”.